 Name and port of the EtherCAT device to which this device is connected.
-If it is possible to connect this device with another one without changing the order of the EtherCAT devices in the communication ring, then this combination field is activated and the EtherCAT device to which this device is to be connected can be selected.
+If it is possible to connect this device with another one without shanging the order of

 Advanced Settings This button opens the dialogs for advanced settings.

 The link at the bottom of the tab points to the product page for this EtherCAT device on the web.